What are options and how do you trade them?

 You can find out more about options trading strategies in our strategy article.

-You can trade options on a huge number of markets with us in Switzerland.
+You can trade CFDs on options on a huge number of markets with IG.

 Determine the time frame during which the market is likely to move

 Depending on the kind of trade you’re making, you can choose between daily, weekly, monthly or quarterly options CFDs to suit your goals.